 The concept of NLP isn’t an entirely fresh idea.
 Programmers have found different ways to communicate with computers since they were invented.
 But in recent years the availability of powerful computing, advanced algorithms, technologies like big data, and most importantly growing demand, led to the quick advancement of NLP.

 Nowadays, Natural Language Processing is the heart of apps like OK Google, Alexa, Siri, and Cortana.
 Microsoft Word and Grammarly use NLP to check grammar, while Google Translate uses it to recognize multiple languages.
-There are also Interactive Voice Response (IVR) applications apps used in call centers to respond to customers request – we can call it an example of NLP for CRM.
+There are also Interactive Voice Response (IVR) apps used in call centers to respond to customers request – we can call it an example of NLP for CRM.

 The Mechanics of Natural Language Processing